marciogualtieri/DataScience/coursera/wearable/README.md

-# Wearable Computing: Human Activity Recognition Using Smartphones
+# Data Cleaning: Wearable Computing, Human Activity Recognition Using Smartphones

 This project uses the [R language](https://www.r-project.org/about.html) to perform data cleaning on raw data-sets comprised of motion sensor data.
 For information on the original raw data and transformation steps performed to obtain the final clean data-sets refer to [`CodeBook.md`](./CodeBook.md).
 This code book is rendered using [knitr](https://yihui.name/knitr/) from the source file [`CodeBook.Rmd`](./CodeBook.Rmd), which is a [R notebook](http://rmarkdown.rstudio.com/r_notebooks.html).